GEOL-1460/2461

 Supplementary Text: "Remote Sensing of the Environment: An Earth Resource Perspective", 2nd edition, by: J.R.
 Jensen (Prentice Hall Publishing; 2007, ISBN: 0-13-188950-8).

 3. The second textbook was the one used for this class for many years, but it getting old (like the instructor!).
 There should be plenty of inexpensive/used options out there for it.
 It is recommended that you have your copy of the required textbook for exam preparation and laboratory projects.
-Both books will be on 2-hour loan at the Bevier Engineering Library.
+However, both books will be on 2-hour loan at the Bevier Engineering Library.
 There are also e-book rental options available for the Sabins and Eillis text at the Pitt Bookstore as well as the rental platform VitalSource, which provides several rental options for a lower cost.

-4. GEOL-1460 Meetings: the lecture is scheduled on Wednesday from 6:00pm - 8:50pm in Thaw Hall, room 11 & the computer lab in SRCC 207.
+4. GEOL-1460 Meetings: the lecture is scheduled on Wednesday from 6:00pm - 8:50pm in Thaw Hall, room 102 & the computer lab in SRCC 207.
 Attendance is strongly recommended for all scheduled lectures and mandatory for all scheduled labs.
 Much of the exam material and laboratory insights will be derived from the class notes and therefore attendance will help your grade.
 I will post a summary of the week's lecture notes on the schedule page usually in the early afternoon on the day of that lecture.
 The three computer labs (plus a pre-lab) meet during the regular class meeting times, so there will be no lecture during those weeks (see laboratory information below).
 There may also be times during the semester where I will not be here due to research-related obligations.
-I try to schedule these during the weeks of the labs and/or the exam, but if that is not possible (like week #1), either the Prof. Daniel Williams or Dr. Ian Flynn will cover those weeks/classes.
+I try to schedule these during the weeks of the labs and/or the exam, but if that is not possible (like week #4), either the Prof. Daniel Williams or Prof. Ian Flynn will cover those weeks/classes.

 5. GEOL-2461: Students taking this course are expected to attend the first lecture of the GEOL-1460 course and then inform me which of the two class options they are going to pursue (see below).
 We will not meet formally as a group in a seminar; however, I would like to meet with each student during their project formulation.